 Care Quality Commission

 The Care Quality Commission is the regulator of all health and care services in the UK.
-If you are choosing care, whether services at home, or residential care, it is highly recommended that you read CQC inspection reports and the ratings of services and providers on their website here.
-You can search by postcode for care homes and care agencies using their directory.
+If you are choosing care, whether services at home, or residential care, it is highly recommended that you read CQC inspection reports and the ratings of services and providers on their website.